brunodrugowick/microservices-flowershop/README.md

 - Handles service registry and discovery.
 - Every component registers itself here.
 - Balancing is on the client, ~~via a RestTemplate bean configured to use Eureka server as a client~~ (this was replaced by the FeignClient.
 See older commits to understand how to configure a RestTemplate to work with Eureka Client).
-- Balancing is on the client through FeignClient, which is auto-configured to balance requests when eureka client is being used.
+- Balancing is on the client through FeignClient, which is auto-configured on each application to balance requests when eureka client is being used.

 ### Config Server

 `config-server` folder.

-- Provides configuration for the microservices.
+- Provides configuration to the microservices.
 The `config-repo` folder is used to store the configuration files.

 ### Other Stuff

 - I've configured to log to papertrail (a log aggregator as a service) and used Spring Cloud Sleuth to add a traceId to every user request, being able to trace  the request across microservices.
+- The logback.xml on each "domain" microservice does the magic.
+This will stop working after a while...

 ## Running